anant-sogani/sa/README.md

 Results
 --------
 I've collected results for 3 different Runs-per-Test-Instance values - **R** = {1, 10, 100}.
-* R.csv - Success Probability numbers for individual instances.
+* R.csv - Success probability numbers for individual instances.
 * R.png - Histogram plots.

 So far, the results are superior to D-Wave One's.
-It remains to be seen how my implementation performs for **R** = 1000.
+It remains to be seen how the implementation performs for **R** = 1000.